SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 than memory safety,
 some memory-safe code
 violates the guarantee of exclusive access.
-Swift allows this code if the compiler can prove that the nonexclusive access to memory is still safe.
+Swift allows this memory-safe code if the compiler can prove that the nonexclusive access to memory is still safe.

+..
+XXX maybe the list of things the compiler can prove should go here?

 In contrast, if ``health`` is a computed property, the compiler can't prove whether the overlapping writes are safe:

+..
+XXX This is kind of a long/complex example.
+   Is it really pulling its weight?

 .. testcode:: memory-computed-property